-While CMRRA can grant mechanical licenses for the reproduction of musical works controlled by its publishers, the words and the melody used for your recording must correspond to those of the original musical work.
-In other words, a license can only be granted for a new arrangement of a work if no changes are brought to the fundamental structure, chords and/or lyrics of the composition.
+While CMRRA can grant mechanical licences for the reproduction of musical works controlled by its publishers, the words and the melody used for your recording must correspond to those of the original musical work.
+In other words, a licence can only be granted for a new arrangement of a work if no changes are brought to the fundamental structure, chords and/or lyrics of the composition.

 Use of an already existing adaptation or translation:

-If you wish to use an existing adaptation or translation of a musical work, you must send an application for mechanical licenses to CMRRA following the procedures outlined in the Instructions for Mechanical Licensing Application.
-On the form entitled Application for Mechanical Licensing, you must include both the title of the original work and the adapted work as well as the name of the authors and composers of the original work and the name of the adaptors and/or translators.
+If you wish to use an existing adaptation or translation of a musical work, you must send an application for mechanical licences to CMRRA following the Pay-As-You-Press/Import Licence Application Process and the Guide to Completing the Licence Application Form.
+On the form entitled Application for Mechanical Licences, you must include both the title of the original work and the adapted work as well as the name of the authors and composers of the original work and the name of the adaptors and/or translators.

-If the adaptation is registered as authorized in our database, you will be granted a license.
+If the adaptation is registered as authorized in our database, you will be granted a licence.
 However, it may happen that the adaptation/translation you wish to use has never been properly authorized by the concerned parties.
-If this is the case, and you still wish to reproduce the arrangement, you will have to follow the steps outlined above under “Creation of an adaptation or translation of an original work.”
+If this is the case, and you still wish to reproduce the arrangement, you will have to follow the steps outlined in the Pay-As-You-Press/Import Licence Application Process, under New Adaptations/Translations.